younata/personal_knowledge/src/books/README.md

 When I was 11 or 12, her Circle of Magic books caught my eye at a Barnes and Noble.
 My parents bought the entire quartet for me.
 Somewhat recently, I began to re-read these, and remembered everything I enjoyed about them, plus additional things that my older perspective was able to pick up on.
 This time around, I also read her Circle Opens quartet, which is also good.
 Highly recommend these feminist books for any fans of fantasy.

+### Tolkien

+I remember reading The Hobbit the summer before fifth grade.
+The only scene from it that I remember, and even barely, is Bilbo getting the ring.
+I really ought to re-read it again sometime.

+Also around that time, I wanted to read Lord of the Rings.
+But I just couldn't get into it.
+It wasn't until after I turned 30 that I actually got around to reading the books.

 ## Other Readings

 - [HFY](https://reddit.com/r/hfy) is a subreddit where people share stories sci-fi/fantasy stories where humans are the badasses.
 Usually by picking one particular trait of humans and overexagerrating it to give them an advantage over other species.